-Many banks have partnered with SecureKey to make it more convenient for you to sign into secure government sites.
-When you enter your online banking username and password, the bank confirms that the log-in credentials you entered are authentic and valid, but never shares any personal or financial information with the service you’re accessing.
+Many financial institutions have joined the SecureKey Concierge service to make it more convenient for you to sign into secure online government services’ sites.
+When you enter your online banking username and password, your Sign-In partner confirms that the log-in credentials you entered are authentic and valid, but never shares any personal or financial information with the service you’re accessing.

 We are committed to keeping your confidential information safe.
-Your bank applies the same security rigour when you access an online service as they do for your online banking.
+Your bank (financial institution) applies the same security rigour when you access a government service as they do for your online banking.

 First, you need to register with your financial institution for online banking.
-Once you’re registered, you can start using your personal bank log-in and password to access secure government sites.
+Once you’re registered, you can start using your personal bank log-in and password to access secure service sites.

-Banks won’t share any personal or account information with SecureKey or the online services you access.
+Banks (financial institutions) won’t share any personal or account information with SecureKey Concierge or the online government services you access.
 We’re only verifying your authorized access using your online banking credentials.
 Your bank log-in is protected through the same security standards that apply to online banking.

-When visiting an online services website that offers the SecureKey Concierge service, you will see the option to sign in using one of the sign-in partners listed:
+When visiting a government services website that offers the SecureKey Concierge service, you will see the option to sign in using one of the sign-in partners listed.

 Note: The first time you sign in using SecureKey Concierge, you will be asked to either accept or decline the Terms and Conditions of Use and the Privacy Notice.
 Once you accept the Terms and Conditions of Use and the Privacy Notice, you will be directed to the government services website.

-My Sign-In Partner knows who I am so why do I still have to provide my basic identity information to enroll in a Government of Canada service?
+My Sign-In Partner knows who I am so why do I still have to provide my basic identity information to enroll in a [INSERT GOVERNMENT BODY AND JURISDICTION] service?

 The Sign-In Partner does not provide any identity information to the Government and simply validates your user name or card number and password.

 Each department and agency has a unique registration process.
 If this is your first time accessing the [INSERT GOVERNMENT BODY AND JURISDICTION]’s online government services using a Sign-In Partner, you must identify yourself by providing some personal information.

-By using a Sign-In Partner, you can enjoy the comfort and familiarity of signing in with a trusted brand.
-SecureKey Concierge frees you from adding yet another User ID to the list of online credentials that you need to manage.
+By using a Sign-In Partner, you can enjoy the comfort and familiarity of signing in online with a trusted brand.

-SecureKey Concierge acts as an information filter between government services and Sign-In Partners.
-By brokering the connection, SecureKey Concierge ensures that no government service knows which Sign-In Partner you are using, and that no Sign-In Partner knows which government service you are accessing.
+SecureKey Concierge acts as an information filter between online government services and Sign-In Partners.
+This ensures that no government service knows which Sign-In Partner you are using, and that no Sign-In Partner knows which government service you are accessing.
 No personally identifying information or banking details are ever shared.

-Anyone who uses the online services offered by one or more of our Sign-In Partners can benefit from the service.
+Anyone who uses the online services offered by one or more of our Sign-In Partners can use SecureKey Concierge.

+Yes.
 You can change your Sign-In Partner at any time.
-However some government services require you to complete identity proofing questions when you use a new Sign-In Partner.
+However, some government services require you to complete identity proofing questions when you use a new Sign-In Partner.